Subbrat/ldmon/docs/4databaseidea.md

-next maintenance date: today + remaining days: UID out of service: true or false for UID user log: UID users for the inst:: also for the group:: dept:: all transfer history: if room - room; table - table
+next maintenance date: today + remaining days: UID out of service: true or false for UID user log: UID users for the inst:: also for the group:: dept:: all

+## raw department
+room numbers
+head of dept: to dept
+transfer history: if room - room; table - table